Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_face_and_eye_detection.md

           cap=cv2.VideoCapture(0)

- -  Using while loop read each frame from the camera and then convert it to gray scale image
+ -  Using while loop read each frame from the camera and then perform the following steps:

-            while 1:

               ret,img=cap.read()

+  -  Convert into gray scale image

               gray=cv2.cvtcolor(img,cv2.COLOR_BGR2GRAY)